 Opposition to Diaz

 Porfirio Diaz had been in power for over thirty years when he gave an interview with American journalist James Creelman in 1908 in which he stated that Mexico was ready for democracy and that the president to follow him should be elected democratically.
 He said that he looked forward to the formation of opposing political parties.
 Francisco Madero, a lawyer from Coahuila, took Diaz at his word and decided to run against him in the 1910 elections.

-Diaz (who apparently hadn't really meant what he said to Creelman) had Madero imprisoned and declared himself the winner of the elections.
+Diaz (who clearly hadn't really meant what he said to Creelman) had Madero imprisoned and declared himself the winner of the elections.
 Madero wrote the Plan de San Luis Potosi which called for the people of Mexico to rise up in arms against the president, with the date of the uprising set for November 20th, 1910.

 Causes of the Mexican Revolution

-- The dictatorship-like rule of Pofirio Diaz for over 30 years
+- The dictatorship-like rule of Porfirio Diaz for over 30 years

 - Exploitation and poor treatment of workers